-Approaches to investigate biological processes have been of strong interest in the last few years and are the focus of several research areas, especially Systems Biology.
-Biochemical networks as representations of processes are very important for a comprehensive understanding of living beings.
+Abstract-Approaches to investigate biological processes have been of strong interest in the last years and are in the focus of several research areas, especially Systems Biology.
+Biochemical networks are very important for such a comprehensive understanding of living beings.
 Drawings of these networks are often visually overloaded and do not scale.
-A common solution to deal with this complexity is to divide the complete network, for example, the metabolism, into a large set of single pathways that are hierarchically structured.
-If those pathways are visualized, this strategy generates additional navigation and exploration problems as the user loses the context within the complete network.

-In this article, we present a general solution to this problem of visualizing interconnected pathways and discuss it in context of biochemical networks.
-Our new visualization approach supports the analyst in obtaining an overview to related pathways if they are working within a particular pathway of interest.
-By using glyphs, brushing, and topological information of the related pathways, our interactive visualization is able to intuitively guide the exploration and navigation process, and thus the analysis processes too.
-To deal with real data and current networks, our tool has been implemented as a plugin for the VANTED system.
+A common solution to deal with this complexity is to divide the complete network, e.g., the metabolism, into a large set of single pathways that are hierarchically structured.
+If those pathways are visualized, this strategy generates additional navigation and exploration problems as the user looses the context within the complete network.
+In this paper, we present a general solution of this problem of visualizing interconnected pathways and discuss it in context of biochemical networks.
+Our new visualization approach supports the analyst to get an overview to related pathways if he/she is working within a particular pathway of interest.
+By using glyphs, brushing, and topological information of the analysis processes too.
+To deal with real data and current networks, our tool has been implemented as plugin for the VANTED system.

-Keywords network visualization, biochemical networks, navigation, glyphs
+Index Terms-Network visualization, biochemical networks, navigation.

-1 Introduction
+1 INTRODUCTION

-The visualization of large and complex networks is still one of the most challenging tasks in graph drawing and information visualization [1].
-Although that considerable work on graph visualization has been done and powerful tools exist, some fundamental problems are still not adequately solved.
-One example of such a problem is the embedding of additional information which is attached to the network nodes and edges.
-Another example is the well-known scalability problem that arises in trying to visualize huge networks.
+The visualization of large and complex networks is still one of the most challenging tasks in graph drawing and information visualization [15].
+Even if considerable work on graph visualization has been done in the literature and powerful tools exists, some fundamental problems are not sufficiently solved.
+One example of such a problem is the embedding of additional information that is attached to the network nodes and edges.
+Another example is the well-known scalability problem that comes up if we try to visualize huge networks.
 Drawings of these networks are often visually overloaded and do not scale.
-To focus on the latter problem, one traditional solution is a hierarchical structuring of the entire network if possible, that is, the complete network is divided into many parts.
+To focus on the last mentioned problem, one traditional solution is a hierarchical structuring of the entire network if possible, i.e., the complete network is divided into many parts.
 This is also a common procedure in biochemical network drawings.

-Methods for the investigation of biological processes such as metabolism, the regulation of genes, and the interaction of proteins have been of strong interest in the last few years.
-Biochemical networks, which are typical representations of these processes, are crucial for a comprehensive understanding of living beings.
-One example is metabolism, where nodes of the network represent metabolites and reactions, and edges connecting metabolites with reactions and reactions with metabolites represent the ways metabolites can be changed into each other via the respective reactions.
-The division of a metabolic network into a large set of single (often hierarchically structured) pathways is currently the state-of-the-art strategy, see also Section 2.
-If these pathways are visualized, then additional navigation and exploration problems occur, because the user loses the overview of the entire network.
+Approaches to investigate biological processes have been of strong interest in the last years.
+Biochemical networks are crucial for a comprehensive understanding of living beings and dividing a metabolic network into a large set of single pathways, for example, that are hierarchically structured is currently the state-of-the-art strategy [10], see also Section 2.
+If these pathways are visualized, then additional navigation and exploration problems occur, because the user looses the overview on the entire network.
 Similar problems can be identified in other domains, such as in the visualization of communication networks, social networks, etc.